HCP-MAD:Heterogeneous Consensus-Progressive Reasoning for Efficient Multi-Agent Debate

 \subsection{Heterogeneous Pair-Agent Debate}

 While multi-agent debates can be used to solve the unresolved tasks, the token costs increase sharply with the addition of more agents and debate rounds.
 Therefore, we propose a Heterogeneous Pair-Agent Debate (HPAD) by using a lightweight debate framework with an adaptive stopping criterion to refine solutions.
-The lightweight debate framework employs a minimal multi-agent debate topology consisting of a single pair of heterogeneous agents.
-This setting serves as the smallest unit capable of preserving reasoning diversity while avoiding the communication overhead.
-As shown in Figure~\ref{fig:4}, increasing the number of agents beyond two yields comparable performance but significantly higher token costs.
+As shown in Figure~\ref{fig:4}, increasing the number of agents beyond two yields comparable performance but significantly higher token costs in HCP-MAD.